 Serving Lane County, we offer multifaceted pain management, quality service and in-depth knowledge.
 Pain Management Partners, LLC in Eugene, Oregon specializes in non-surgical medical treatment of intractable pain.
 Our nationally recognized medical practitioners emphasize comprehensive care with a multidisciplinary perspective.
 We offer thorough evaluation, treatment recommendations, coordination of care, and alternative approaches when usual options fail.Our Services >

-The next 4-week series of Yoga Nidra led by Katie Fabian runs Thursdays, Oct.
-26-Nov.
-16, from 5:45-7 p.m. in the Community Room at Willamette Medical Center, 2401 River Rd.
+The next 4-week series of Yoga Nidra led by Katie Fabian runs Thursdays, Jan.
+18-Feb.
+8, 5:45-7 p.m. in the Community Room at Willamette Medical Center, 2401 River Rd.
 Patients, caregivers, family members, providers and the general public are welcome.
-The cost is $45 for all session, but you may attend a single session.
-Practicing Yoga Nidra can help retrain your brain.
-Here's how:
+The cost is $45 for the 4-week session, but you may attend a single class.
+Learn how practicing Yoga Nidra can help you retrain your brain.
+Click: Yoga Nidra: Retrain Your Brain

 At Pain Management Partners, Shared Medical Visits (SMV) are a unique opportunity to engage in a follow-up appointment with your medical provider in a small group setting that will allow you to acquire additional skills important to your pain management.
 During this 2.5-hour visit with your medical provider, you will engage with others who share a path towards wellness and pain management, increase your quality of life, and explore alternatives for pain control.
 Please sign up for at least two Shared Medical Visits of your choice over the next year.
 Review the schedule below to see which topics are of interest to you.
 Presently, these SMVs are scheduled every third Thursday of the month.
 For information, call 541-344-8469 to find out more and to schedule.